An Action Hero: Plot

-Maanav Khurana, a famous actor known as a leading man in action films, arrives at Mandothi, Haryana for his film shoot.
+Maanav, a famous actor known as a leading man in action films, arrives at Mandothi, Haryana for his film shoot.
 Vicky Solanki, an aspiring politician currently contesting the local elections, wants to meet Maanav to gain publicity.
 Due to the busy shooting schedule, Maanav does not pay attention.

 When Maanav is finally about to meet Vicky, he gets distracted by the delivery of his brand new Ford Mustang and goes for a long drive.
 Enraged, Vicky chases him by car and manhandles him, but Maanav pushes him away and Vicky inadvertently dies from blunt trauma on the spot, after landing headfirst on a rock.
 Frightened, Maanav flees failing to realize that he is leaving behind a broken side mirror as evidence for the police who later find Vicky’s body.

 Unbeknownst to Maanav, Vicky's brother Bhoora Solanki, swears in front of a huge gathering of his family and friends that he will avenge his brother's death, and starts his own ‘personal mission’ to hunt him down.
 The Haryana police conclude the role of Maanav in Vicky's murder citing the side mirror of Maanav's new Mustang.
 Maanav's reputation is marred, and the media fans the flames of outrage against him, who was up until now, a much-loved action hero.

 Maanav flees to the house he owns in Portsmouth, England.
 The news reaches England as well and Maanav is forced into hiding.
 Bhoora learns everything from his henchman and flies to England.
 In a bizarre twist, Bhoora who is on a hunt for Maanav, kills two police officers who were responding to a call right in front of Maanav's home.
 Maanav, who did not commit the crime, is now a possible suspect.
 He is forced to flee the crime scene he himself witnessed.

 He tries to seek help from his British lawyer, who does not respond.
 During his attempt to escape, Maanav's car runs out of gas and Bhoora snatches a stranger's car and catches up to him.
 Maanav tries to explain his innocence, but Bhoora does not listen and is hell bent on revenge.
 Maanav manages to overpower and lock Bhoora in the car's trunk.
 This starts the first in a series of so many darkly comic situations later, in which the actor is forced by a desperate need, to physically fight and save himself like 'an action hero'.

 Upon pressuring his manager Roshan for help, Maanav gets to meet Sai, a lawyer and fixer, for capturing potential footage of Bhoora killing the two police officers.
 Sai tells Maanav to meet his illegal hacker contact in London for collecting the footage.
 Unbeknownst to Maanav, he also asks his friend Kaadir to catch Maanav, knowing that he is a ‘prize-catch’ on the run and can be turned in for a huge monetary reward.